New Kids on the Block: 1984–1985: Early career

 When a search was made to find a Michael Jackson-esque singer to replace Kelly, Starr recruited 12-year-old Joey McIntyre, who initially struggled to fit in with the group.
-With the final line-up in place, Starr rehearsed the boys after school and on weekends, and eventually secured the group a recording contract at Columbia Records.
+With the final lineup in place, Starr rehearsed the boys after school and on weekends, and eventually secured the group a recording contract at Columbia Records.

 Originally, the group was called Nynuk (pronounced "na-nook").
 Nikki Van Noy, author of the group's official biography, wrote in 2012 that the name Nynuk is "meaningless", although a 1989 article by Rolling Stone suggested a possible connection to Nanook of the North.
 Columbia demanded Starr change the name of the group.
 Subsequently, they settled on New Kids on the Block, after a rap song that Donnie Wahlberg had written and arranged for their first album.
 The group was signed to Columbia's black music division and originally marketed to black audiences.

 1986–1987: New Kids on the Block (debut album)

 In April 1986, Columbia Records released the group's self-titled debut album.
-The album, almost exclusively written and produced by Maurice Starr, featured mid-1980s bubblegum pop material.
+The album was almost exclusively written and produced by Maurice Starr, and featured mid-1980s bubblegum pop material.
 The first single, "Be My Girl", received minor airplay around the group's native Boston but failed to capture nationwide attention.
 The album's second single, "Stop It Girl", fared even worse.
 The New Kids went on tour around the New England states, singing wherever Starr could book them: in bars, school dances, and clubs.
 Nevertheless, Starr remained diligent and persuaded the label to allow the group to record a second album.